soonyenju/tccas/README.md

 The hands-on sessions are delivered on the [PolarTep](https://tccas.hub.eox.at/) Jupyter Notebook platform.

+You can also run the notebooks on [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb)

 # Past Training Schools

 - September 2025, Hamburg, Germany